 Like purple, yellow can appear darker on the wall than on a paint chip.
 (This might be why we don’t usually see yellow used in interiors, even though it’s a gorgeous color.)
 Decorist designer Will Wick’s kitchen design for a California home shows how to do it right.
 The walls, cabinetry, range hood, and ceiling are painted a light buttery yellow that would please even the staunchest beige-lovers.
 The color maximizes light, has just enough warmth to be considered cozy, yet isn’t too bright or intense.
 For a close shade of this yellow, try DKC-30 by Donald Kaufman Color.

 It’s safe to say that blue is universally loved, making it the easiest choice for any space where guests and family gather.
-Though darker shades like navy continue to be trendy, going for a soft sky blue brings a bit more light into a space.
+Though historically darker shades like navy have been trendy, going for a soft light blue has become very popular and helps bring a bit more light into a space.
 Plus, it can pair with practically any color, which might be why we’re seeing this color used in places you tend to repaint or overhaul infrequently, like kitchens.
-In this design by Tobi Fairley, sky blue walls transition to cabinets (and backsplash tiles) in the same color for a cohesive look.
+In this design by Erin Kestenbaum, the light blue cabinets create a classic, sophicted look and pop against brass and marble accents.
 For a similar blue, consider Lulworth Blue by Farrow & Ball.